magiccpp/kubeedge/README.md

 ```

 ## installation on edge node
+Note: you can run the edge node inside Ubuntu 22 docker container, and a containerd inside the docker container. in this case, you have to run your docker container with parameter --privileged
 ### install containerd
 ### install cni
 You need to install cni plugin otherwise you will see NotReady nodes when running 'kubectl get nodes --show-labels' with below error: